 She did not know which way to go.

-She finally parked her car by the river and began to walk.
+She parked her car and began to walk.

-She came to the end of dry land and faced the water.
+She went to the edge of the banks and faced the rushing water.

 And she prayed, “God, do what only You can do.”